DBTheEasyButton/Template-Riding-Coach-Website/replit.md

 - **Podcast:** "Our Equestrian Life" podcast, integrated on the Home page and a dedicated `/podcast` page with SEO optimization.
 - **Admin Interface:** Manages clinics, news articles, and Go High Level contact synchronization.
 - **Points and Referral System:** A loyalty programme with bi-annual prizes and automatic rewards.
 Clients earn points per clinic entry, and referrers earn bonus points for new client sign-ups.
 Discount codes are automatically generated at 50-point milestones.
 Features a public, privacy-protected leaderboard.
 Points first reset on 30 June 2025, then bi-annually (30 June & 31 December) with winner archiving.
 Real-time referral code validation is provided.
+- **Group Management System:** Organizes clinic participants by skill level with drag-and-drop functionality. **Maximum 4 participants per group**.
+Each participant's skill level is captured during registration and persists permanently regardless of group reassignment.
+Groups display time slots, skill level, capacity, and participant names with their individual skill levels.
+Features a persistent "Not Assigned" box for unassigned participants.

 ## External Dependencies
 - **Google Analytics 4:** For website traffic and user behavior analytics.